 - Building you own forecast + additional resources

 Short-term forecasts are a great, but underused tool, for managing cash.
 A short-term cash flow forecast can be defined as anything from a one-week forecast to 30 days, 90 days, or even a year into the future.

 The advantage of these forecast are that by looking at the immediate future you gain the information and confidence to make high quality business decisions.

 Where a long-term cash flow forecast typically looks at the cash balance at the end of each quarter or year (meaning it can overlook cash swings within a month or week.).

-A short-term cash flow forecast looks in more detail, usually every day, for the next three months.
+A short-term cash flow forecast looks in more detail, usually every day, at cash flows for the next three months.